-Egypt is located in northern Africa with the Mediterranean coast on its northern border; the Red Sea, Gaza Strip, and Israel on its eastern border; Libya on its western border; and Sudan on the southern border.
+Egypt is located in northeast Africa, with the Mediterranean coast on its northern border; the Red Sea, Gaza Strip, and Israel on its eastern border; Libya on its western border; and Sudan on the southern border.
 Egypt controls the Sinai Peninsula, the only land bridge between Africa and Asia.
-Summers are usually hot, with temperatures reaching up to 40 °C (104 °F), and winters are generally mild with temperatures ranging from 0°C (32 °F) to 18 °C (64.4 °F).
-The Nile River winds through the middle of the country creating a narrow region of lush arable land where most Egyptians choose to live.
-The Nile is the longest river in the world, one of the few fresh water resources in Egypt and an important transportation network.
-Thus, the Nile is Egypt’s lifeline.
+Summers are usually hot, with temperatures reaching up to 40°C (104°F), and winters are generally mild with temperatures ranging from 0°C (32°F) to 18°C (64.4°F).
+The Nile River winds from south to north in the central part of the country, creating a narrow region of lush arable land where most Egyptians choose to live.
+Ancient Egypt was divided into two regions, namely Upper Egypt and Lower Egypt.
+To the north was Lower Egypt, where the Nile stretched out with its several branches to form the Nile Delta.
+To the south was Upper Egypt, stretching to Syene.
+These geographical divisions are still used today.
+The Nile is the longest river in the world, one of the few freshwater resources in Egypt, and an important transportation network.
+Thus, the Nile is often called Egypt’s lifeline.

 HISTORY & GOVERNMENT